Drosofila/C208-MSFS2020-Fix/README.md

 -------------------- INSTALLATION -----------------------

-Make a backup of the engines.cfg, target_performance.cfg and flight_model.cfg in the folder: C:\Users\YourUsername\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Official\OneStore\asobo-aircraft-208b-grand-caravan-ex\SimObjects\Airplanes\Asobo_208B_GRAND_CARAVAN_EX (I believe that for the Steam users the FlightSimulator_xxxxxx folder should be in your steam games library folder)

-Copy the provided engines.cfg, target_performance.cfg and flight_model.cfg in the same folder.
+Copy the folder "C208B-mod" to your community folder.

+If you're using Gamepass/Windows Store the path should be:
+C:\Users\YourUsername\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Community

+For the Steam version I'm not sure but it should be something like:
+C:\Users\YourUsename\AppData\Local\Packages\Microsoft.FlightDashboard_8wekyb3d8bbwe\LocalCache\Packages\Community

 Done!
-If you have any problems or if you just didn't like the way the engine behaves with this mod you can simply delete this three files and copy your backups back to this folder.
+If you have any problems or if you just didn't like the way the plane behaves with this mod you can simply delete this file from the "Community" folder.